fernandezfran/exma/docs/source/index.rst

-**exma** is a Python module with C extensions that allows to analyze molecular dynamics trajectories with different tools.
+**exma** is a Python module with C extensions that allows to analyze molecular dynamics trajectories and thermodynamic data with different tools.

 | **Authors**
 | Francisco Fernandez (E-mail: fernandezfrancisco2195@gmail.com)